Next.js Guide

 Use disableInjectCSS for SSR apps to prevent duplicate style injection.
 Only omit it for client-only apps without server rendering.

-We've created a package that works with Tamagui to properly support SSR light/dark themes that also respect user system preference, called @tamagui/next-theme.
-It assumes your light/dark themes are named as such, but you can override it.
+We’ve created a package called @tamagui/next-theme that properly supports SSR light/dark themes while respecting user system preferences.
+It assumes your themes are named light and dark, but you can override this.
 This is pre-configured in the create-tamagui starter.

 yarn add @tamagui/next-theme